interledger-deprecated/tutorials/http-ilp/index.md

 ## What you'll learn:

-* how to use the Pre-Shared Key (PSK) protocol for repeated conditional Interledger payments
+* hmac-based key derivation (HKDF) for repeated conditional Interledger payments
 * how to use the ILP curl tool to automatically administer your plugin credentials
 * how to use the koa-ilp module in a webserver middleware framework
 * how to use a `Pay-Token` to pay for multiple http requests with prepaid balance

-## PSK
+## Using key derivation to generate fulfillment/condition pairs

 The `Pay` header we used in the Letter Shop tutorial specifies which sha256 condition to use for the payment.
 But once this condition has been used, and its fulfillment (the preimage of the sha256 hash) has been made public, it cannot be reused.

-Therefore, if the Letter Shop wants to give its customers a way to securely pay for multiple letters, it can use the [Pre-Shared Secet (PSK)](https://interledger.org/rfcs/0016-pre-shared-key/draft-3.html) protocol, to give each customer a unique pre-shared secret, from which endless fulfillment/condition pairs can be derived.
+Therefore, if the Letter Shop wants to give its customers a way to securely pay for multiple letters, it can give each customer a unique pre-shared secret, from which endless fulfillment/condition pairs can be derived.
+This process of deriving endless keys from a pre-shared secret is called an Hmac-Based Key Derivation Function (or HKDF, for short).

-To do this, the shop needs to use a `Pay` header with the 'interledger-psk' payment method, instead of the 'interledger-condition' method which we used in the previous tutorial.
+To do this, the shop needs to use a `Pay` header with the 'interledger-hkdf' payment method, instead of the 'interledger-condition' method which we used in the previous tutorial.

 In order to make each client uniquely identifiable, a different `clientId` is added to the shop's